-If you have asked all these questions and they still want to hire you, don't jump at the offer right away.
-Tell the caller you would like a few days to consider the offer and ask to come visit again in order to finalize details and let your significant other see the area, though you may have to pay for this trip yourself.
-You might want to call other places you are considering and apprise them of the offer and see if they can match it.
-Once you have signed the contract, never again will you have the ability to directly affect your salary.
-After you sign the contract, your annual wage increases will be percentages of your starting salary.
+If you have asked all these questions and the college still wants to hire you, don't jump at the offer right away.
+Request a few days to consider the offer and ask to come visit again in order to let your significant other see the area and finalize details.
+You may have to pay for this trip yourself.
+You might want to call other places you are considering to apprise them of the offer and see if they can match it.
+Once you have signed the contract, it will become much more difficult for you to directly affect your salary, as your annual wage increases will be percentages of your starting salary.
 It is worth reminding yourself that you have been selected with much pain and expense and that the first offer may not be as high as they are willing to go.
-It's like buying a car; some places offer fixed prices while others like to haggle.
+It's like buying a car: some places offer fixed prices whereas others like to haggle.
 You will have to deduce this distinction on a case-by-case basis.
-One cautionary note: most PUIs are not accustomed to hardball tactics so be firm but not pushy.
-You do not want to spend all of your political capitol with the dean during the negotiations because the dean may extract his or her revenge by providing a smaller percentage salary increase for the second year in order to recoup the PUI's losses in your high starting salary.
+One cautionary note, most primarily undergraduate institutions are not accustomed to hardball tactics.
+Be firm but not pushy as you will need to negotiate a variety of other issues through the coming years.

-After you have the final offer, write down what you understand to be the complete package (e.g., teaching load, setup money, lab space, salary, and benefits) and send two copies to the dean with one to be signed and returned to you.
+After you have the final offer, write down what you understand to be the complete package (e.g. teaching load, set-up money, lab space, salary, and benefits) and send two copies to the dean with one to be signéd and returned to you.
 Explain to the dean that this unwieldy procedure is designed so that neither you nor the college will be surprised later and no one will feel misled.